Shri Bhausaheb Hire Government Medical College, Dhule

+These seats are filled via the NEET (UG) examination held annually.
+Out of the total 150 seats, 85% are reserved for students who have domiciled in the State of Maharashtra, whereas the other 15% is open for students across the country.

 The campus is located on the outskirts of Dhule city.

 The hospital attached to the college is Government Hospital, Dhule, also known as Civil Hospital, Dhule.
 It has 545 beds and is a major hospital in Dhule district, treating approximately 600 patients a day, many from rural areas.